asterics/AsTeRICS-Grid/docs/documentation_user/07b_live-elements.md

-# Live elements in AsTeRICS Grid
+# Live elements in Asterics AAC

 Live elements can display dynamic information.
 This can be:
 * **Application / system status**, e.g. current volume or battery level